ForestCold/StartsVIS/README.md

-# College Magnifier
+# CS527 project
-A data visualization system for choosing the best universities
+A types dependencies visualization system for STARTS

 ## Development